 If you’re making an offer on the property via a sealed bid system, this removes your ability to properly negotiate the price.
 When you submit your bid, make sure to also let the sellers know of the reasons why you’ve made an offer under the asking price.
 This will help to explain the low offer and justify your positioning.

 If you’re buying your first property, it’s always advisable to have experienced residential property solicitors at hand to help guide you through the process and answer any of your questions.
-Contact our Manchester office or Warrington office to find out more about how we can help you.
+Contact our conveyancing solicitors at our Manchester office or Warrington office to find out more about how we can help you with all aspects of buying (and selling) a home.